Is Universal Life Insurance Right for You?

 Universal Life Insurance Policy Basics

-Universal life insurance (UL) is a hybrid life insurance policy which combines elements of term life insurance with an investment savings option.
+Universal life insurance (UL) is a hybrid life insurance policy that combines elements of term life insurance with an investment savings option.
 Universal life combines the ability to build savings at the same time as providing you with a life insurance policy.
 This provides an advantage by allowing you flexibility in what you can do with the savings or investment portion of the premium.
 Universal life insurance contains an element of long-term investment strategy working both as a life insurance policy and an investment or savings tool, it is generally more expensive than term life insurance because of this.